livefir/fir/docs/quickstart.md

 ```

-In the above snippet we have created a new struct, `CounterView` and embedded `fir.DefaultView` type in it to satisfy the `View` interface.
+In the above snippet we have created a new struct, `CounterView` and embedded a `fir.DefaultView` type in it to satisfy the `View` interface.

 ```go